randomnewb/couch_co-op/README.md

-# Phaser3 JS Project Template
+# Couch Co-Op in Phaser3 JS

 ## About

-Spin up a new Phaser 3 project in seconds with this template.
-Includes a basic webpack config and a dev server.
+A technical demo for implementing the command pattern for movement and allowing couch co-op play in Phaser3 JS.

 ### Installing